canjs/can-stache/docs/keys/variable.md

 ```

 Template variables are global to the template.
 Similar to JavaScript `var`
-variables, template variables do not have block leve scope.
+variables, template variables do not have block level scope.
 The following
 does not work:

 ```